ovh/docs/pages/platform/kubernetes-k8s/setting-up-a-persistent-volume/guide.en-ie.md

  }
 </style>

-In this tutorial we are going to guide you a simple example of setting-up a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on your OVH Managed Kubernetes Service.
+In this tutorial we are going to guide you a simple example of setting-up a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on your OVHcloud Managed Kubernetes Service.

 ## Before you begin

-This tutorial presupposes that you already have a working OVH Managed Kubernetes cluster, and some basic knowledge of how to operate it.
-If you want to know more on those topics, please look at the [OVH Managed Kubernetes Service Quickstart](../deploying-hello-world/).
+This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
+If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).

-It also supposes you have read our [Persistent Volumes on OVH Managed Kubernetes](../ovh-kubernetes-persistent-volumes) guide.
+It also supposes you have read our [Persistent Volumes on OVHcloud Managed Kubernetes](../ovh-kubernetes-persistent-volumes) guide.

 ## Persistent Volumes (PV) and Persistent Volume Claims (PVC)